 An operator offers a service, which makes use of ProSe feature.

-Officer A, Officer B, and Officer C use ProSe-enabled public safety UE’s, and are all out of network coverage.
+Officer A, Officer B, and Officer C use ProSe-enabled public safety UE’s, and some of them are out of network coverage.

 Officer A and B have configured ProSe Discovery on their UE’s such that they can discover other UE’s and be discovered by other UE’s